 I’d recommend Setmore to anyone looking for a generous free plan, or to those who would benefit from the desktop software.
-You’ll definitely get more for your money with Setmore if you’re in need of more than one user account.
+You’ll definitely get more for your money with Setmore if you’re in need of more than 3 user accounts.

 Founded in 2008, SimplyBook.me is a few years older than Calendly.
 It also has a nice range of features and design options, which is why I think it makes a great Calendly alternative.